sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/prepare_bootable_usb_windows.md

    Get-NetAdapter | Where-Object Name -Like "*WSL*" | Enable-NetAdapter
    ```

+### Install Ubuntu 22.04 in a Hyper-V Virtual Machine

+1. Download the .ISO image for Ubuntu 22.04.5 LTS (Jammy Jellyfish).
+2. Start Hyper-V Manager and select *Action-> New-> Virtual Machine*.
+3. Provide a name for your VM and press *Next*.
+4. Select *Generation 2 (VHDX)*, then press *Next*.
+5. Set the desired amount of memory to allocate, then press *Next*.
+6. Select a virtual network switch, then press *Next*.
+7. Select *Create a virtual hard disk* and one of two options:

+   - Select a location for your VHDX and set your desired disk size, then press *Next*.
+   - Select *Install an operating system from a bootable image file* and browse to the
+      .ISO image.
+   - Press *Finish*.

+8. Right click your virtual machine from Hyper-V Manager.
+Select *Settings...*
+9. Select *Security* and enable *Secure Boot*.
+Choose the *Microsoft UEFFI Certificate Authority*
+   template.
+10. Select *Firmware* and adjust the boot order so *DVD Drive* is the first and *Hard Drive*
+    is second.
+11. Select *Integration services* under *Management* and check *Guest Services*.
+12. Click *Apply* to apply all changes.
+13. Right click your VM and select *Connect...*.
+Select *Start*.
+14. Follow the installer prompts to install Ubuntu.
+Then, *Restart* to reboot the machine.
+    The installation ISO will be automatically ejected.

 ## Prepare a USB Drive

 ### Step 1: Attach a USB Drive to Ubuntu